 Insuring a Lincoln costs about $1,380 a year for a typical model at the US average — around the average.
 The cheapest is the MKT (~$1,183/yr), the priciest the MKS (~$1,713/yr).
-Your own rate shifts with your state, age and record — but the model you pick sets the baseline.
+Your own rate shifts with your state, age and record, but the model you pick sets the baseline: across 15 Lincolns that baseline spans $1,183 to $1,713 a year.

 Lincoln insurance cost by model

 Estimated annual premium for every Lincoln model at the US average, cheapest first — from real HLDI insurance-loss indices.
-Click a model for its full page.
+Click a model for its full page — all 15 of them, from the MKT up to the MKS.

 | Model | Est. premium | vs average | Verdict |